 Here is part 2 of our True or False quiz on antibiotic basics, with Alex Novin, pharmacist and infectious disease clinical specialist with UCHealth Memorial, and Dr. Ian Tullberg, medical director of Urgent Care for UCHealth in southern Colorado.

 True or False, if you feel sick, taking leftover antibiotics you may have around the house will make you feel better.

-Dr Tullberg says, “The answer is false.
+Dr. Tullberg says, “The answer is false.
 Antibiotics are prescribed for a certain reason, and certain antibiotics are used for certain infections.
-People might also have allergies to that left over antibiotic prescribed for someone else, so you need to make sure you’re getting the right antibiotic for the right situation for you.
-Taking a different antibiotic could result in absolute failure of the antibiotic.
+People might also have allergies to that leftover antibiotic prescribed for someone else, so you need to make sure you’re getting the right antibiotic for the right situation for you.
+Taking a different antibiotic could result in the absolute failure of the antibiotic.
 It could result in you getting worse, and it could have some type of side effect or allergic reaction that causes a lot more problems and you could end up in the hospital.”